Pastoral

 The pastoral curriculum focuses on adapting to the needs of the pupils at any given time, as well as providing a flexible, thought-provoking approach which will encourage critical thinking and informed decision making for life.

-Pupil Personal Development (PPD) is delivered as part of the taught curriculum in Lower Four - Lower Five by a subject specialist team.
+Pupil Personal Development (PPD) is delivered as part of the taught curriculum in Lower Four - Upper Five by a subject specialist team.
 Tutorial sessions, assemblies and external experts provide opportunities for personal development for all year groups; with additional curriculum input through Friday Tutorials with Heads of House and Tutors for the Fifth Form and via the Sixth Form Futures programme.